msuddin/docker-python/README.md

 ### Testing
 This project uses two flavours of tests.
-* Python has a good selection of test runners - the built in one being UnitTest and another popular one being PyTest
+* Python has a good selection of test runners - unittest (which python provides as a stand along library) and pytest (an extension library to unittest)
-* Python has a built in test library called unittest - see test/test_base_hero.py to see an example of unittest
+* Python has a built in test library called unittest - see test/test_base_hero_robin.py to see an example of unittest
 * An example of a test written suitable for pyTest can be seen in test/test_matured_hero.py
+* A test suite to run only a selection of tests (note that this test suite only works with the unittest test runner) - example can be seen at test/suite_smoke.py
+* One of the tests is marked as ignore

 #### Running Tests

 ##### UnitTest Runner

+###### Run all Tests using 'Discover'
 You can run tests using the unittest runner ('discover' will by default find all tests and run them):
 ```
 python3 -m unittest discover